plumier/plumier/.docs/parameter-binding-cheat-sheet.md

 GET /animal/get?id=hello       -> Error status 400
 ```

 ### Model Binding
 Model binding only works for POST and PUT method

-> To be able to make Model binding work properly, the model must use [Parameter Properties](https://www.typescriptlang.org/docs/handbook/classes.html#parameter-properties) and any of decorator (on the constructor, or on any of constructor parameter decorator)
+> To be able to make Model binding work properly, the model must use [Parameter Properties](https://www.typescriptlang.org/docs/handbook/classes.html#parameter-properties) and any of decorator (on the constructor, or on any of constructor parameter decorator).
+Best practice is using `@model()` decorator on the top of any model.

 ```typescript
 @model() //any decorator will works